ronomon/direct-io/README.md

 ## Direct Memory Access

-Direct memory access bypasses the filesystem cache and avoids memory copies to and from kernel-space, writing and reading directly to and from the disk device cache.
+Direct Memory Access bypasses the filesystem cache and avoids memory copies to and from kernel-space, writing and reading directly to and from the disk device cache.
 File I/O is done directly to and from user-space buffers regardless of whether the file descriptor is a block device or regular file.
 To enable direct